 The ministry’s mission of delivering holistic education to achieve fullest potential for all is translated through key stages of developmental outcomes.
 Students are guided by professional teachers from early childhood to post-secondary education.

 Under the long term outcomes of the ministry’s Strategic Plan 2018-2022, the MoE plans towards a first class education system.
 This includes having qualified and high quality teachers, high quality schools and students with high achievements.

-students are able to complete their secondary education in a shorter period of time.
-Through this system, students have the options to choose programmes that best suit their abilities, interests, growth and development, catering to their needs.
+The country’s National Education System for the 21st Century (SPN21) takes into account the abilities of individual students, offering multiple pathways.
+Highly capable students are able to complete their secondary education in a shorter period.
+Through this system, students have the options to choose programmes that best suit their abilities, interests, growth and development.

 Formal schooling in the country begins at pre-school level at the age of five, followed by six years of primary education.
 After the primary school assessment at the end of Year 6, students will proceed to secondary (tertiary) level.

 Secondary education is divided into lower secondary level and upper secondary level.
 The lower secondary level covers two years of common curriculum – Year 7 and Year 8.
 Students then sit for the student progress examination and proceed to the upper secondary level.

 The upper secondary level is split into three programmes.
 The first programme is the General Secondary Education Programme, split into two categories: Express (two years) or Normal (three years).
 The second programme, Applied Secondary Education Programme, lasts for three years.
 In both programmes, students sit for the Brunei Cambridge General Certificate of Education (BC GCE) ‘O’ Level and International General Certificate of Secondary Examination (IGCSE).